USTA NTRP RATINGS Questions & Answers

 Is there a way for a player to know if their appeal will be granted or not without appealing online?

-No. The only way to find out of a player’s rating is within the appeal range is to go to TennisLink and appeal the rating.
+No. The only way to find out if a player’s rating is within the appeal range is to go to TennisLink and appeal the rating.
 The player should make sure they want to appeal before going through the process.

 A player’s pro says their rating is higher than what the computer says.
 Can a player’s rating be adjusted based on what their pro is telling them, or can someone hit with them to see if their rating can be adjusted?

-No. Teaching professionals have a general sense of how someone may compete at various NTRP levels.
+No. Tennis teaching professionals have a general sense of how someone may compete at various NTRP levels.
 This enables them to help connect new players with other players who may have a compatible style of play.
 However, they are not trained by the USTA to accurately assess a player’s exact NTRP rating.
 Ratings are based on matches, not how well someone can hit their strokes or play points in a lesson.
 In addition, a formal visual verification process is no longer recognized by the USTA.

 Why does a player’s Year-End Rating move back down (or back up) when they had successfully appealed their rating up toward the end of the previous season?